lmeredithmiller/Green_Anemone/README.md

 Project Description:

 Undergraduate directed studies looking at the effects of short-term heat waves on the giant green anemone *Anthopleura xanthogrammica*.
-All lab and field work was completed at the Bamfield Marine Sciences Centre in Bamfield, BC.
+All lab and field work was completed at the Bamfield Marine Sciences Centre in Bamfield, BC, on the traditional territory of the Huu-ay-aht First Nations.

+## Navigating the repository

+### Code Folder
 This repositroy includes datasets and working files for analysis on experiments and observations made at the Bamfield Marine Sciences Centre.
-GreenAnemone_DataAnalysis contains all data analysis completed for this project, and can also be viewed as an HTML file (GreenAnemone_DataAnalysis.html) or as a PDF (GreenAnemone_DataAnalysis.pdf).
-The data folder contains all raw data required to run the code, and also contains an excel sheet with metadata.
-The images folder contains images of all figures created in GreenAnemone_DataAnalysis, and also contains a graphical abstract (created in BioRender) of the overall project, as seen below.
+The code folder contains "GreenAnemone_DataAnalysis.Rmd", which includes the code for all data analysis completed for this project, and can also be viewed as an HTML file (GreenAnemone_DataAnalysis.html) or as a PDF (GreenAnemone_DataAnalysis.pdf).
+This folder also contains the raw data required to run the code.

+### Graphical Abstract
+The graphical abstrat folder contains an image of the graphical abstract, which can also be seen at the bottom of this README.

+### Data Folder
+The data folder contains a copy of all raw data required to run the code, and also contains an excel sheet with metadata.

+### Images Folder
+The images folder contains images of all figures created in GreenAnemone_DataAnalysis.Rmd.

 <p align="center">
 <img width="594" alt="GreenAnemone_GraphicalAbstract.png" src="https://github.com/meredithyvr/Green_Anemone/blob/main/graphical%20abstract/GreenAnemone_GraphicalAbstract.png">